Eyob Mekonnen: Musical career

 He joined a five-person band called the Zion Band, which was described as having a "reggae beat with a distinctive Ethiopian cast".
 The band became a fixture at popular clubs in Addis Ababa, performing opening acts for popular singers like Haileye Tadesse, who sung songs like "Song of the Dominions" (Hule Hule) and "Anthem of the Movement" (Kebetiye).
 His musical style was unique, not only mixing popular Amharic music with reggae, but also Oromo music, counting Ali Birra as one of his major influences, alongside Bob Marley.
-In 2007, he released his first album, Ende Kal.
+In December 2007, he released his first album, Ende Kal.
+Eyob said it took four years to make the album with the help of songwriting from Gossaye Tesfaye and Haile Roots.
 Although lukewarmly received by audiences at first, as it differed from the often synthesized, electronic music that had prevailed since the era of the Derg and the demise of the big bands of the Haile Selassie era.
 Slowly, however, the album gained a following and "great national acclaim".

 His songs dealt with issues of and promoted "morality, love, peace and social consciousness", themes that made them popular and hard-hitting.
 In 2010, he embarked on a campaign called "Finding Peace" to help heal rifts caused by the disputes in the parliamentary elections.

 In 2012, he released one single known as "Negen Layew" and Haile Root's song as featuring named "Yalalewin".
 He was beginning to tour abroad, particularly in Canada, Germany, and the Netherlands.

 Eyob's second album Erotalehu was posthumously released in 2017.